QualiTorque/qualitorque.github.io/docs/getting-started/Getting starting with terraform.md

 ---
 sidebar_position: 2
-title: Getting Started with Terraform
+title: Provision Terraform
 ---
-__Torque Control plane__ offers centralized orchestration and management for Terraform and other IaC tools.
+__Torque Control Plane__ offers centralized orchestration and management for Terraform and other IaC tools.
 In this guide, we will go over some of Torque basic features allowing quick onboarding of Terraform modules into the platform, standardization of Terraform automation using blueprints and securing deployment process using tagging, policies and RBAC.

 In this quick-start guide, we will cover the following topics:
 1. Create a new Torque Space